Applications for the 2021/22 academic year are now closed. Please check back here in winter 2021 for information regarding the next awards cycle.

-Fulbright Israel and The Hebrew University of Jerusalem plan to award a joint fellowship to a Senior Scholar.
-This fellowship enables an American senior scholar to pursue a semester of research and/or teaching at Hebrew University to be carried out during the 2020/21 academic year.
-The program is open to all fields of study; scholars’ proposed activities may include research, lecturing, or a combination of lecturing and research.
+Fulbright Israel and the The Hebrew University of Jerusalem plan to award a joint fellowship to a Senior Scholar.
+This fellowship enables an American senior scholar to pursue a semester of research and/or teaching at The Hebrew University to be carried out during the 2021/22 academic year.
+The program is open to all fields of knowledge; scholars’ proposed activities may include research, lecturing, or a combination of lecturing and research.

 - $6,000/month for unaccompanied grantees.